rcicd/robo_lab/schools.md

 permalink: /schools/
 ---

-# Our Schools
+# Learn with us

-Here you can view our current and past schools.
-Use the filters to find topics that interest you.
+We believe that knowledge should be accessible to everyone.
+Here you will find information about all our educational projects: from university courses and open lectures to practical master classes and online programs.